Girls on the Run

 What is the Girls on the Run refund policy?

-A child's parent/guardian is responsible for contacting our office at info@girlsontherunsemi.org, or by calling 734.712.5640, if their child is not going to participate in the program.
-Girls on the Run is only able to issue a refund if we receive notice by the end of the first week of practice.
-After the first week, we are unable to provide a refund.
-If a site is cancelled due to insufficient registration or other circumstances deemed appropriate by Girls on the Run, the full registration fee will be refunded.
+A child's parent/guardian is responsible for contacting our office at info@girlsontherunsemi.org, or by calling 734-712-5640, if their child is not going to participate in the program.
+Girls on the Run is only able to issue a refund if we receive notice from the family prior to the start of the season.
+If a site is cancelled due to insufficient registration, your child doesn't make it onto the team, or other circumstances deemed appropriate by Girls on the Run, the full registration fee will be refunded.